 You can also mix and match from your favorite AIP cookbooks and blogs!
-I also recommend The Best AIP Recipes of 2015 (goes away Sept.
-30!), Mickey Trescott’s Autoimmune Paleo Cookbook and Angie Alt’s Alternative Autoimmune Cookbook (as well as other awesome AIP cookbooks and blogs summarized here) and select the recipes that look best to your family!
+I also recommend All the new AIP Cookbooks, Mickey Trescott’s Autoimmune Paleo Cookbook and Angie Alt’s Alternative Autoimmune Cookbook (as well as other awesome AIP cookbooks and blogs summarized here) and select the recipes that look best to your family!
 Then, make a simple schedule of what you’ll eat for each meal on each day, then make up your shopping list from the recipe ingredients and quantities.

 Meal planning saves money because it keeps you from over (and under!) estimating your need for ingredients.
 With a meal plan, we can see where ingredients overlap and, with a little practice, may even be able to roll one meal into another.
 Say you make a roast chicken for dinner, for instance, and create chicken salad wraps with it the next day!
 It may also help us focus on budget-friendly ingredients (The Healing Kitchen in particular is designed with budgets in mind, and all ingredients are available at conventional grocery stores).

 If you find meal planning stressful or too time-consuming or just get stuck in a rut of the same recipes over and over, I strongly recommend a meal planning resource instead.
 My favorite hands-down and the only option that caters to the AIP community is Real Plans.